freedomlayer/freedomlayer_gut/content/offset/relay_tcp_conn_offset.md

 relay communication between any two clients.
 Relays federate, and anyone can open a communication relay.

-The Relays are oblivious to the underlying payment protocols employed by Offst.
+The Relays are oblivious to the underlying payment protocols employed by Offset.
 The underlying communication is encrypted end to end.
 The Relay job is only to transfer this communication.
-In other words: Payments in Offst are done in a peer to peer fashion, but the communication is relayed through federated servers.
+In other words: Payments in Offset are done in a peer to peer fashion, but the communication is relayed through federated servers.